 The purpose of this form is to initiate a referral for an EHC assessment.
 The decision to draw up an EHC Plan will depend on the severity of a child's/young person's needs and the steps previously taken to try to meet those needs.
 In completing this form the referrer needs to identify where evidence of the child's/young person's needs can be found and the provision / support offered.

-We will usually be unable to start the assessment process until the required documentation (highlighted in bold on the checklist) has been received.
-However, we recognise that there may be circumstances when this would be justified.
+We are unable to start the assessment process until the required documentation (highlighted in bold on the checklist) has been received.

 Contents: